 3.1 Definitions

-access point (AP) reachability: [AP reachability] An AP is reachable by a station (STA) if preauthentication messages can be exchanged between the STA and the target AP via the distribution system (DS).
+access point reachability (AP reachability): An AP is reachable by a station (STA) if preauthentication messages can be exchanged between the STA and the target AP via the distribution system (DS).
 Preauthentication is defined in 12.6.8.2 (Preauthentication and RSNA key management).

-aggregate medium access control (MAC) protocol data unit: [A-MPDU] A structure that contains one or more MPDUs and is transported by a physical layer (PHY) as a single PHY service data unit (PSDU).
+aggregate medium access control protocol data unit (A-MPDU): A structure that contains one or more MPDUs and is transported by a physical layer (PHY) as a single PHY service data unit (PSDU).

-aggregate medium access control (MAC) protocol data unit (A-MPDU) subframe: [A-MPDU subframe] A portion of an A-MPDU that contains a delimiter and optionally contains an MPDU plus any necessary padding.
+aggregate medium access control protocol data unit subframe (A-MPDU subframe): A portion of an A-MPDU that contains a delimiter and optionally contains an MPDU plus any necessary padding.

-aggregate medium access control (MAC) service data unit (A-MSDU): [A-MSDU] A structure that contains
+aggregate medium access control service data unit (A-MSDU): A structure that contains

 one or more MSDUs and is transmitted in one or more QoS Data frames with the same sequence number.

-aggregate medium access control (MAC) service data unit (A-MSDU) subframe: [A-MSDU subframe] A portion of an A-MSDU that contains a header and associated MSDU.
+aggregate medium access control service data unit subframe (A-MSDU subframe): A portion of an A-MSDU that contains a header and associated MSDU.

-antenna selection (ASEL) receiver: [ASEL receiver] A station (STA) that uses an antenna selection procedure to perform the mapping of signals at RF chains onto antenna elements when the number of RF chains is smaller than the number of antenna elements.
+antenna selection receiver (ASEL receiver): A station (STA) that uses an antenna selection procedure to perform the mapping of signals at RF chains onto antenna elements when the number of RF chains is smaller than the number of antenna elements.

-antenna selection (ASEL) transmitter: [ASEL transmitter] A station (STA) that performs transmit ASEL.
+antenna selection transmitter (ASEL transmitter): A station (STA) that performs transmit antenna selection (ASEL).

-candidate peer mesh station (STA): [candidate peer mesh STA] A neighbor mesh STA to which a mesh peering has not been established but meets eligibility requirements to become a peer mesh STA.
+candidate peer mesh station (candidate peer mesh STA): A neighbor mesh station (STA) to which a mesh peering has not been established but meets eligibility requirements to become a peer mesh STA.

-dynamic station (STA) enablement (DSE): [DSE] The process by which an enabling STA grants permission and dictates operational procedures to STAs that are subject to its control.
+dynamic station enablement (DSE): The process by which an enabling station (STA) grants permission and dictates operational procedures to STAs that are subject to its control.

-enabling station (STA): [enabling STA] A registered STA that has the authority to control when and how a dependent STA can operate.
+enabling station (enabling STA): A registered station (STA) that has the authority to control when and how a dependent STA can operate.
 An enabling STA communicates an enabling signal to its dependents over the wireless medium (WM).
 An enabling STA chooses whether other dynamic STA enablement (DSE) messages are exchanged over the air, over the distribution system (DS), or by mechanisms that rely on transport via higher layers.

-extended service set (ESS) transition: [ESS transition] Change of association by a station (STA) or a non-access point (non-AP) multi-link device (non-AP MLD) from one basic service set (BSS) or access point (AP) MLD (AP MLD) in one ESS to another BSS or AP MLD in a different ESS.
+extended service set transition (ESS transition): Change of association by a station (STA) or a non-access point (non-AP) multi-link device (non-AP MLD) from one basic service set (BSS) or access point (AP) MLD (AP MLD) in one ESS to another BSS or AP MLD in a different ESS.

-fast basic service set (BSS) transition: [fast BSS transition, FT] A type of BSS transition that minimizes the duration for which data connectivity is lost between the non-access point (non-AP) station (non-AP STA) or non-AP multi-link device (non-AP MLD) and the distribution system (DS).
+fast basic service set transition (fast BSS transition, FT): A type of basic service set (BSS) transition that minimizes the duration for which data connectivity is lost between the non-access point (non-AP) station (non-AP STA) or non-AP multi-link device (non-AP MLD) and the distribution system (DS).

-fixed station (STA): [fixed STA] A STA that is physically attached to a specific location.
+fixed station (fixed STA): A station (STA) that is physically attached to a specific location.
 In licensed bands, a fixed STA might be authorized to operate only at a specific location.

-hidden station (STA): [hidden STA] A STA whose transmissions are not detected using carrier sense (CS) by a second STA, but whose transmissions interfere with transmissions from the second STA to a third STA.
+hidden station (hidden STA): A station (STA) whose transmissions are not detected using carrier sense (CS) by a second STA, but whose transmissions interfere with transmissions from the second STA to a third STA.

-idle power indicator (IPI): [IPI] A physical layer (PHY) indication of the total channel power (noise and
+idle power indicator (IPI): A physical layer (PHY) indication of the total channel power (noise and

 interference) as measured in the channel at the receiving antenna connector while the station (STA) is idle,